Things to do in Bristol: Bristol Travel Tips from An Expat and Blogger. A Quick List of What to Do in Bristol from a Local!

 This post is part of our Tips from a Local interview series, where we interview locals for insiders travel tips about their city!
 Today, we’re chatting to Justine Cross, who blogs at Wanderer of the World about the highlights, hidden spots, and best things to do in Bristol and the world.
 If you’re wondering what to do in Bristol, read on for Justine’s top tips!

 Disclosure: This Things to do in Bristol travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 While we’ve made every effort to ensure the information in this post is correct at the time of writing, we can’t make guarantees, as businesses and hours change!

 Thanks for Taking the Time to Chat with Us, Justine!
 Can you Tell Us About Your Life as a Local in Bristol, England?